mpv-player/mpv/DOCS/man/osc.rst

     fixed later.

 ``windowcontrols``
-    Default: no (Do not show window controls)
+    Default: auto (Show window controls if there is no window border)

     Whether to show window management controls over the video, and if so, which side of the window to place them.
 This may be desirable when the